golang/go/README.md

 ### How does it work ?
 #### What is being done exactly ?
-We basically patched the intermediate representation (IR) part of the Go compiler so that, on every math operands (i.e `OADD`, `OMUL`, `OSUB`, `ODIV`, ...), the compiler does not only add the IR opcodes that perform the math operation but also **insert** a bunch of checks for arithmetic bugs and insert a panic call with `ir.Syms.Panicoverflow` if those checks are met.
+We basically patched the intermediate representation (IR) part of the Go compiler so that, on every math operands (i.e `OADD`, `OMUL`, `OSUB`, `ODIV`, ...) and type conversions, the compiler does not only add the IR opcodes that perform the operation but also **insert** a bunch of checks for arithmetic bugs and insert panic calls with `ir.Syms.Panicoverflow` or `ir.Syms.Panictruncate` if those checks are met.
 This code will ultimately end up to the binary code (Assembly) of the application, so use with caution.
 Below is an example of a Ghidra-decompiled addition `+`:

 ```c++